 |Consulting hours:||by arrangement|

-Linus is a research assistant and PhD student at the Chair of Connected Mobility at the Technical University of Munich (TUM).
+Linus is researcher and PhD student at the Chair of Connected Mobility at the Technical University of Munich (TUM).
 He holds a M.Sc. in Applied Computer Science from the University of Bamberg.

 - Recommender Systems